xebialabs/xl-deploy-kubernetes-helm-chart/documentation/docs/migration-deploy-from-on-prem-to-k8s.md

 - [Helm chart documentation](https://github.com/xebialabs/xl-deploy-kubernetes-helm-chart/tree/23.3.x-maintenance) - the Deploy operator is managing Deploy helm chart on K8S cluster
 :::

-This manual is for 23.3 and 24.1 versions.
+This manual is for 23.3 and 24.1 versions (or above).
 The target version of Deploy needs to be aligned with tools used (xl), and supported java version.
 Also, the version of on-prem Deploy before migration needs to be the same to the target version of the Deploy that will be installed on K8S cluster.

 ### 1.1.
-Requirements for Installation Station
+Requirements for Client Machine

 #### Mandatory
 - Installed [xl](https://dist.xebialabs.com/public/xl-cli/) - same version of the Deploy you plan to install on K8S cluster